-LTIFR is an appropriate operational performance target as it is critical to the Company on two fronts: (1) It ensures the occupational health and safety measures implemented by the Company are first class to ensure employees are appropriately protected from any hazards in the workplace and; (2) By having limited downtime due to workplace injuries ensures maximum operational time of the Company's equipment.
+LTIFR is an appropriate operational performance target as it is critical to the Company on two fronts: (1) It ensures the occupational health and safety measures implemented by the Company are first class to ensure employees are appropriately protected from any hazards in the workplace; and (2) By having limited downtime due to workplace injuries ensures maximum operational time of the Company's equipment.

-A summary of the key terms of the Company's FY2021 STI Plan is set out as follows:
+A summary of the key terms of the Company's FY21 STI Plan is set out as follows:

-Description
+Term Description

-To reward participants for achieving targets linked to the Company's business strategy
+Objective To reward participants for achieving targets linked to the Company's business strategy

-All Executive key management personnel and selected senior management members
+Participants All Executive key management personnel and selected senior management members

-Financial year ended 30 June 2021
+Performance period Financial year ended 30 June 2021

-STI is assessed against both financial and non-financial measures with the following weighting:
+Performance measures STI is assessed against both financial and non-financial measure s with the following weig hting:

+Weighting Weighting

-Measure Weighting [CEO] Weighting [CFO]
+Measure [CEO] [CFO]

 EBITDA 1 40% 40%

 LTIFR 20% 20%

 Individual performance measures 40% 40%

-Upon final endorsement by Board
+Payment Upon final endorsement by Board

-To reward participants for achieving targeting All Executive key management personner Financial year ended 30 June 2021 STI is assessed against both financial and Measure EBITDA1 LTIFR Individual performance measures To reward participants for achieving targets linked to the All Executive key management personnel and selected

-A sliding scale exists for each KPI target in relation to % of STI paid as set out below:
+A sliding scale exists for each KPI target in relation to percentage of STI paid as set out below:

-% of target KPI [Maximum STI] % of target KPI [Minimum STI]
+% of Target KPI [Maximum STI] % of Target KPI [Minimum STI]

 EBITDA CEO 120% [max. \$102,438] 100%1

 EBITDA CFO 120% [max. \$45,072] 100%1

 LTIFR CEO 200% [max. \$76,829] 100%1

 LTIFR CFO 200% [max. \$33,804] 100%1

-1 No incentive will be paid if the minimum % of the KPI target is not met
+^{1.} No incentive will be paid if the minimum percentage of the KPI target is not met.

-FY2021 Short Term Incentive outcomes
+FY21 Short-term Incentive outcomes

-The following is a breakdown of the short term incentive outcomes achieved by key management personnel at the end of the 2021 financial year:
+The following is a breakdown of the short-term incentive outcomes achieved by key management personnel at the end of the 2021 financial year:

 KMP Maximum STI % of Maximum STI Achieved

 CEO 256,096 25%

-CFO 112,680 25%
+CEO 112.680 25%